JGrana01/mhue/README.md

 ```
 For example, to turn on the Autumn scene for group 2:

-$ mhue scene Autumn 2
+**$ mhue scene Autumn 2**

 To turn off the scene, you just need to turn off the group.
 For example:

-$ mhue group 2 state off
+**$ mhue group 2 state off**

 There are also a set of utilty commands.
-show - shows lights, groups and scenes as known by the Hue hub
+-show - shows lights, groups and scenes as known by the Hue hub
-colors - show the list of colors available for the Hue devices
+-colors - show the list of colors available for the Hue devices
-convert - convert a color to it's gammut x y  coordinates
+-convert - convert a color to it's gammut x y  coordinates
-hubconfig - retrieve and display the Hue hub internal configuration (in json format).
+-hubconfig - retrieve and display the Hue hub internal configuration (in json format).
 Useful for debugging.